NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### Data Writer Example

-The Data Writer Example sketch can be used to write the Crops Library and Strings data onto an SD Card or EEPROM so that storage constrained devices can still build at least something like the Vertical NFT system.
-This Example doesn't actually run the controller in full, but a code stripped version of it that will more easily compile down onto storage constrained devices.
-You can also program in any custom data you want made available later if you choose to change the default library data, such as custom crops data.
+The Data Writer Example can be used on the same system setup to offload all exportable data, such as crop and string data, onto a connected external SD card or EEPROM storage device to help storage constrained MCUs compile system builds.
+This Example doesn't actually run the Hydruino controller in full, but a code stripped version of it that easily compiles with all extra data built-in.
+The compiled binary in this Example will include all exportable data stored as compact JSON string text, and typically easily fits in under 256kB compilation size.
+This data can further be exported into smaller binary chunks with native endianness for EEPROM storage, or into expanded pretty print JSON text files for SD card storage.
+You can also further customize default and/or extend library data (such as adding custom crops) that will be included in data export.

 Inside of the Data Writer's `setup()` function:
 ```Arduino